All Episodes

 I hated them living in the city.

-I worried every day, and I knew they weren't happy, and I was just thrilled.
+I worried every day and I knew they weren't happy.

-When you you decide on a job and you want to make a certain amount of money, you want to make that money because you want to have a certain lifestyle.
+When you decide on a job and you want to make a certain amount of money, you want to make that money because you want to have a certain lifestyle.

-but the way they were going, they weren't living the lifestyle they wanted.
+But the way they were going, they weren't living the lifestyle they wanted.

-So they this way, they're living the lifestyle they wanted, and that's priceless.
+So they, this way, they're living the lifestyle they wanted, and that's priceless.

 Though Brendan acknowledges there's a social downside.